sosiristseng/sosiristseng.github.io/docs/code/devops/github-actions/list-of-github-actions/pages-gha.md

 + https://github.com/actions/upload-pages-artifact
 + https://github.com/actions/deploy-pages

-The benefit of using the official worflow is that you do not need an orphan branch to hold the webpages.
+The benefit of using the official workflow is that you do not need an orphan branch to hold the webpages.

 ```yaml title=".github/workflows/pages.yml"
 jobs: